Data Insight

 There is some inherent randomness in evaluating LLMs, so asking the same question repeatedly may produce different answers.
 To accommodate this fact, we test the models multiple times on each question and aggregate the results.
 We believe we can estimate the true performance of the models this way often to within 4-6 percentage points with 90% confidence.
 This means we are 90% confident a model’s performance falls within the ranges shown in the above chart, accounting for the natural variability in the evaluations.

-Learn more
+Learn more about this graph

 Our approach compares self-reported GPQA diamond benchmark scores from leading AI developers against independent evaluations conducted internally by Epoch.
 We define two key quantities: (1) self-reported accuracy, taken directly from model release papers, blog posts, or documentation; and (2) Epoch evaluation accuracy, measured through standardized internal runs with controlled sampling.
 We treat Epoch’s evaluations as a strong estimate for the actual accuracy and variation of models, and compare all reported scores against it.